FOSSforlife/GoHardGoHome-part3/README.md

 # Generate games for training data
 The script `generate_mcts_games.py` generates games using the MCTS algorithm.
-Use this to create features.py and labels.py before training the bot.
+Use this to create features.py and labels.py before training the bot (note: this step shouldn't be necessary if you wish to use the files in the generated_games folder).

 ### Usage Example
 ```